‘"We won’t think what we don’t do": Learning from solidarities in times of COVID-19 in The Hague'

-Everyday stories of solidarity by members of communities across The Hague are shared in social media displaying resilience, adaptation to, and negotiation of new conditions brought by COVID-19.
+Everyday stories of solidarity by members of communities across The Hague displaying resilience, adaptation to, and negotiation of new conditions brought by COVID-19.

 Using the power of storytelling

 Through the active engagement of community centres, faith-based communities and open markets' social infrastructures, this research has weaved together plural meanings of solidarity running along two main threads: the possibilities for collective learning and life affirming practices that emerge across the city.